Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Summary

 In conclusion, we have shown that graphene is a promising platform for the emerging field of coherent SU(4) magnonics.
-Since one cannot polarize both spin and pseudospin simultaneously at $\nu=0$, disentangled groundstates are either spin or pseudospin polarized and thus only support spin or pseudospin waves, respectively.
+Since one cannot polarize both spin and pseudospin simultaneously at $\nu=0$, disentangled ground states are either spin or pseudospin polarized and thus only support spin or pseudospin waves, respectively.
 An incoming magnon at $\nu=\pm1$ can thus propagate in the $\nu=0$ region only if (i) the ground state is identical on both sides and (ii) the magnon type (spin or pseudospin) is identical to the ground state polarization, which already gives valuable information about the ground state.
 Moreover, because there are always two (spin or pseudospin) modes with different gaps and wavevectors at $\nu=0$, we predict a beating interference pattern in a Fabry-P\'erot cavity.
 Its observation would allow for an experimental determination of the anisotropic parameters $u_\perp$, $u_z$ and $\Delta_\text{AB}$.
+Transmission in the case of a KD phase is special in that there exists a gapless mode such that the transmission is non-zero down to $E=0$, but one retrieves the characteristic beating pattern above the second gap $\Delta_0^2$.